au-research/raido/doc/code/standard.md

 risk, mitigated or removed

-## UTF-8 encoding for all non-ASCII content
+## Use UTF-8 encoding for all non-ASCII content

 Any time you serialise text data: across the wire, into a html attribute, to disk, to a local store, to a DB column.